If you’ve ever dreamed of becoming a pilot, flying a commercial aircraft is one of the most rewarding, exhilarating jobs you can do.

 - FORECASTS FOR THE AVIATION INDUSTRY

-So you can see that there is a demand for pilots now, but what does the future hold for your career?
+There is always a high demand for pilots.
+Whilst there has been significant disruption to the industry during covid-19, history proves that the industry bounces back from such times of trouble with rigour.
 Aviation experts spend a great deal of time analysing the future for the industry.
 Recent research points to positive growth for the industry – here are some headliners:

 - Airbus’ Global Market Forecast for the next 20 years echoes that of Boeing’s market outlook for 2019-2035.
 They estimate that more than 2 million new aviation personnel will be required worldwide - including 645,000 new commercial airline pilots.